I Used to Be Darker: Cast

 Porterfield had already known Ned Oldham for several years before casting him as Bill, and Amy Belk went to college with Kim Taylor in the 1990s.
 After meeting Taylor and seeing her perform, Porterfield "knew almost immediately she had what [he] was looking for".
-Porterfield first met Hannah Gross and Deragh Campbell when they attended the premiere of his previous film, Putty Hill (2010), but didn't keep in touch with them.
-He later auditioned Gross, following advice from a friend who is a professor at New York University, where Gross studies in the Experimental Theater Wing.
+Porterfield first met Hannah Gross and Deragh Campbell when they attended the premiere of his previous film, Putty Hill (2010), but did not keep in touch with them.
+He later auditioned Gross, following advice from a friend who is a professor at New York University, where Gross studied in the Experimental Theater Wing.
 Through Gross, Porterfield later met Campbell and cast them both in the film.

 Reception

 Critical response

 On Rotten Tomatoes the film has an approval rating of 81% based on 21 reviews, with an average rating of 7.34 out of 10.
-On Metacritic, the film received a weighted average score of 69 out of 100, based on 10 reviews, which indicates "generally favorable reviews".
+On Metacritic, the film received a weighted average score of 69 out of 100, based on 10 reviews, which indicates "generally favorable" reviews.

 A.A.
 Dowd of The A.V.
 Club gave the film a grade A−, and wrote: "Drenched in the evening glow of its urban and suburban backdrops, Darker comes alive in the dark, when its characters are drowning their sorrows in song, the sauce, or conversation."

 Sheri Linden of the Los Angeles Times wrote: "It's a story of contained chaos, quietly observed — one that catches fire more in retrospect than in the viewing."
+Albert Nowicki of Movies Room ranked it among the fifteen best overlooked 21st century indie films.